New Release Blitz: Baby Steps by Gemma Johns (Excerpt & Giveaway)

 Book Description

-Reader advisory: This book contains scenes of violence and attempted murder.
+Reader advisory: This book contains scenes of violence and the death of a minor character.

 Excerpt